There are a few moments in time permanently etched in my memory. This was one of those moments.

 Unsubscribe from EVERYTHING.
 Yes.
 Everything.
 If reading this blog is making you crazy, unsubscribe.
 Friend, I unsubscribed from every.single.blog and email I could…with the exception of one (Money Saving Mom).
 Now, my in my inbox are actual EMAILS.
 Shocking.

 - Unfollow like a boss.
 This one was hardest for me.
 I was afraid of hurting feelings, but then I realized I am weak and I needed to take this step.
 I unfollowed every person I don’t REALLY know in real life (well, except Pioneer Woman).
 Anyone who wasn’t uplifting and encouraging or a friend I could count on when the poop hits the fan, I unfollowed.
 It was hard, but I did it.
 And I only use Facebook for work.
+Youngsters get influenced and fall prey to substance abuse and addiction and they can get help from places like rehab for drug adddiction.

 - Delete Apps.
 I don’t really like apps anyway, but I had a bunch on my phone.
 So, I deleted Words with Friends and Voxer, to name a couple, but I kept my “necessities.”
 Anything that causes me to be on my phone instead of in the moment went away.